 The Chartered Institution of Wastes Management (CIWM) is committed to protecting your personal information.
-It’s your information, it’s personal, and we respect that.
-We also want to maintain the trust and confidence of every one of our members, employees, those who purchase our products and services, volunteers, as well as each visitor who uses CIWM’s website.
+We want to maintain the trust and confidence of every one of our members, employees, volunteers, those who purchase our products and services and those who use CIWM’s website.

-This policy (together with our terms of website use, terms and conditions and any other documents referred to on this website) gives you detailed information on when and why we collect your personal information, how we use it and how we keep it secure.
+This policy (together with our Terms and Conditions of Site Usage, Online Purchases - General Terms and any other documents referred to on this website) gives you detailed information about when and why we collect your personal information, how we use it, and how we keep it secure.

-We may change this policy from time to time in accordance with the changes at the CIWM or to reflect changes to regulation or legislation.
-Please check this page regularly to ensure that you’re happy with any changes.
+We may change this policy from time to time in accordance with changes at CIWM or to reflect changes to regulation or legislation.
+Please check this page regularly to ensure that you are happy with any changes.
 By using our website and sharing personal information with us you are agreeing to be bound by this policy.

-We are known as CIWM, the professional membership body for resource and waste management.
+We are known as CIWM, the leading professional membership body for the resources and waste management sector.
 CIWM is a company incorporated by Royal Charter and registered in England (number RC000777); and is a charity registered in England and Wales (no. 109096) and in Scotland (no. SCO37903).
-The registered office address is 7-9 St Peter's Gardens, Marefair, Northampton, NN1 1SX.
+The registered office address is CIWM, Quadra, 500 Pavilion Drive, Northampton Business Park, Northampton, NN4 7YJ.

-We only collect personal data that you want to provide to us or that is needed to provide (and improve) our service to you.
+We only collect personal data that you choose to provide to us or that is required for us to provide (and improve) our services to you.
 For example, we collect your information:

 - when you provide it to us directly by filling in forms on CIWM’s website, or when you correspond with us by phone, email or otherwise;

-- when you register for a new account with us to become a member, affiliated organisation, purchase our products and services or it could be when you opt-in on the preference page to receive communication from us ( there is an option on this page so that you can unsubscribe at any time);
+- when you register for a new account with us to become a member, to become an Affiliated Organisation, to purchase our products and services or when you opt-in to receive communications from us (you can unsubscribe from CIWM Group communications at any time);

-- when you have given it to a third party and have provided permission for them to pass your information on to us;
+- when you have given it to a third party and have given your permission for them to pass your information on to us.

-We only collect the information that’s necessary to carry out our business, provide the service you’ve requested and to keep you informed.
+We only collect the information that is necessary to carry out our business, provide the service you have requested and keep you informed.

-The personal information we collect or you give us may include (but not be limited to) your prefix (Dr, Miss, Mr, Mrs, Mx, etc), name, contact information including address, email address phone number and fax, date of birth, gender, education history, employment information, information related to your professional qualifications, designations and memberships, payment information including debit/credit card details, and other information necessary in order to enter into a contract with us and for us to perform that contract.
+The personal information we collect, or you give us, may include (but not be limited to) your prefix (Dr, Miss, Mr, Mrs, Mx, etc.); name; contact information, including address, email address and phone number; date of birth; gender; education history; employment information; information related to your professional qualifications, designations and memberships; payment information, including debit/credit card details; and other information necessary in order to enter into a contract with us and for us to fulfil that contract.

-You are not required to provide us with all of the Personal Data listed above, but if you do not provide the data we have marked as essential, we may not be able to effectively provide you with our products, services and information.
+You are not required to provide us with all of the personal data listed above, however if you do not provide the data we have marked as essential, we may not be able to effectively provide you with our products, services and information.

-We may also collect other information with regard to each of your visits to our site and linked third party websites, which includes products and services, IP address, and information regarding what pages are accessed and when.
+We may also collect other information about each of your visits to our site and linked third-party websites, including products and services, IP address, and information regarding what pages are accessed and when.

 We use this information: